kitschpatrol/yanki-obsidian/README.md

 ~~All~~ will be ~~revealed _here's a hint_~~.
 ```

-Is turned into the following Anki markup behind the scenes:
+Is turned into the following Anki markup:

 ```text
 {{c1::All}} will be {{c2::revealed::<em>here's a hint</em>}}